schulzi66/ng-overlay-container/README.md

  * @param R The response data type returned from the afterClosed$ observable when calling close(data?: R)
  * @param content The dynamic content to be rendered: 'template' | 'component' | 'text'
  * @param origin The origin to which the popover is attached.
 Not needed if used in combination with NgOverlayContainerConfiguration.useGlobalPositionStrategy = true.
 If the overlay can't be displayed on the screen, fallback positions are used
- * @param data Any data that is needed in the rendered e.g. component accessible from the component constructor via the NgPopoverRef (DI)
+ * @param data Any data that is needed in the rendered component (accessible from the component constructor via the PopoverRef (DI)) or in the template via template variable let-data
  * @param configuration Any custom overlay configuration
  * @returns The reference to the NgPopoverRef
  */